-Over six months, you will connect with people in your communities and work collaboratively with leaders in diverse communities and systems.
-By learning and working together, you will produce new and better initiatives that address the systems that actively influence health disparities.
+Over four months, participants connect with real people in their communities and work collaboratively with leaders in those diverse communities and systems.
+By learning and working together, participants will produce new and better initiatives that address the systems that actively influence health disparities.